Mary de Selincourt1

 Last Edited=27 Nov 2006

 Rt.
 Rev. and Rt.
 Hon.
-David Michael Hope, Baron Hope of Thornes was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).2 He held the office of Archbishop of York.2 He was created Baron Hope of Thornes, of Thornes in the County of West Yorkshire [U.K. Life Peer] on 31 March 2005.1
+David Michael Hope, Baron Hope of Thornes was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)2 He held the office of Archbishop of York.2 He was created Baron Hope of Thornes, of Thornes in the County of West Yorkshire [U.K. Life Peer] on 31 March 2005.1

 Citations